MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/remove-cclegacyservercertificate.md

 ## <a name="input-types"></a>Tipos de entrada
 <a name="InputTypes"> </a>

-Ninguna.
+Ninguno.
 El cmdlet Remove-CcLegacyServerCertificate no acepta entradas canalizadas.

 ## <a name="return-types"></a>Tipos de valores devueltos
 <a name="ReturnTypes"> </a>